 For easy hikes, suitable for the entire family I recommend:

 - the spectacular Partnachklamm – The Winter Jewel of Garmisch-Partenkirchen, a gorge hike with options to extend into a more difficult hike,

 - the Hoher Kranzberg, a small little mountain where a panoramic mountain theatre awaits you!

-This is the most adventurous of the winter hiking options.
+This is the most adventurous of the hiking options.
 The only trail will be the one created by you.
-As a result this is usually the best workout since hiking in knee or even sometimes thigh deep snow is hard, slow going.
+As a result, this is usually the best workout since hiking in the knee or even sometimes thigh-deep snow is hard, slow going.
 I usually choose unmaintained trails that have signs, but often signs can be hard to spot in winter:

 And huts are often closed:

-The good thing about winter hiking on unmaintained trails is that you decide how steep you want the trail to be.
+The good thing about hiking on unmaintained trails is that you decide how steep you want the trail to be.
 Straight up, or lots of zig-zags, the choice is up to you, so no complaining about how hard it is!
 Your sleek, toned legs will thank you later – once they stop burning.
 Note: I’ve done a lot of these but haven’t had the chance to write about them.
 Check back for updates!